elyasalemi10/advancewaterproofingsite/SUPABASE_DATABASE_FIX.md

 ## Why This Was Failing

-The Supabase insert in the API was trying to insert into columns that didn't exist:
+The Supabase insert in the API was trying to insert into columns that didn't exist.
+Ensure the columns above are present.
-- `cal_booking_uid`
-- `cal_event_type_id`
-- `is_inspection`
-- `preferred_time`
-- `end_time`

-Without these columns, the insert would fail silently (logged to console but not visible to user).

 ## After Running the SQL

 1. ✅ The table will have all required columns
 2. ✅ Bookings will be stored successfully
-3. ✅ Cal.com integration will work
-4. ✅ Admin can manage bookings from email links
-5. ✅ All data is persisted properly

 ## Redeploy